Constitution of Canada: Amending provincial constitutions

 Section 45 of the Constitution Act, 1982 allows each province to amend its own constitution.
 This applies, for example, to provincial statute laws like Constitution of Quebec and Constitution Act (British Columbia).
 However, if the desired change would require an amendment to any documents that form part of the Constitution of Canada, it would require the consent of the Senate and House of Commons under section 43.
 This was done, for example, by the Constitution Amendment, 1998, when Newfoundland asked the federal government to amend the Terms of Union of Newfoundland to allow it to end denominational quotas for religion classes.

 A small number of statutes within provincial constitutions cannot be amended by a simple majority of the legislative assembly, despite section 45.
 For example, section 7 of the Constitution of Alberta Amendment Act, 1990 requires plebiscites of Métis settlement members before that act can be amended.
 Courts have not yet ruled about whether this kind of language really would bind future legislatures, but it might do so if the higher bar was met when creating the law.

 Three amendments to provincial constitutions in the 2020s have been controversially framed as amendments to the Constitution Act 1867.
 These are Quebec statutes purporting to add sections 90Q and 128Q and a Saskatchewan statute purporting to add section 90S.
-Because the Senate and House of Commons did not authorise these amendments, they would only have effect if they are amendments to provincial constitutions under the section 45 amending procedure.
+Because the Senate and House of Commons did not authorize these amendments, they would only have effect if they are amendments to provincial constitutions under the section 45 amending procedure.
 Constitutional scholars are divided on the validity of an amendment to a provincial constitution framed as an addition to part of the Constitution of Canada.